April 16, 2020.

 and Rule 19b-4 thereunder,

-The Commission has received fourteen comments on the proposed rule change.
+The Commission has received no comments on the proposal.

 Section 19(b)(2) of the Act

-provides that, within 45 days of the publication of the notice of the filing of a proposed rule change, or within such longer period up to 90 days as the Commission may designate if it finds such longer period to be appropriate and publishes its reasons for so finding or as to which the self-regulatory organization consents, the Commission shall either approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether the proposed rule change should be disapproved.
-The 45th day after publication of the notice for this proposed rule change is August 10, 2019.
+provides that within 45 days of the publication of notice of the filing of a proposed rule change, or within such longer period up to 90 days as the Commission may designate if it finds such longer period to be appropriate and publishes its reasons for so finding or as to which the self-regulatory organization consents, the Commission shall either approve the proposed rule change, disapprove the proposed rule change, or institute proceedings to determine whether the proposed rule change should be disapproved.
+The 45th day for this filing is April 24, 2020.

-the Commission designates September 24, 2019 as the date by which the Commission shall either approve, disapprove, or institute proceedings to determine whether to Start Printed Page 39386disapprove, the proposed rule change (File No. SR-CboeEDGA-2019-012).
+the Commission designates June 8, 2020, as the date by which the Commission shall either approve or disapprove, or institute proceedings to determine whether to disapprove, the proposed rule change (File No. SR-CboeEDGA-2020-005).

 For the Commission, by the Division of Trading and Markets, pursuant to delegated authority.